Pax Global Opportunities Fund Company Examples

 The Pax Global Opportunities Fund (PXGOX) invests in companies that are positioned to benefit from the transition to a more sustainable global economy.
 The following are examples of companies in the Fund.

-HDFC Bank began operations in 1995 with the mission to become a world-class Indian bank.
-It is well on its path to achieving this goal as the highest quality private sector bank in India — poised to capture the opportunity of still relatively low penetration and adoption of credit and bank accounts in India, with structural growth from the young and increasing population with rising incomes.
-HDFC has a best-in-class deposit franchise resulting in a lower cost of funds than peers.
+HDFC bank began operations in 1995 with the mission to become a world-class Indian bank.
+It is well on its way.
+It’s the highest quality private sector bank in India, and it is poised to capture the opportunities associated with still relatively low penetration and adoption of credit and bank accounts in India, with structural growth from the young and increasing population with rising incomes.
+HDFC has a best-in-class deposit franchise, resulting in a lower cost of funds than peers.
 This allows the bank to focus on retail lending, where it can earn attractive margins despite lower lending rates as compared to the commercial (yet riskier) lending sector.
 As a result, HDFC has a clean balance sheet and a low level of non-performing loans.
 The bank continues to take market share from competitors and is investing heavily in technology with a careful eye on costs.
 On the wholesale banking side, HDFC has a strong cash management product with a 22 percent market share.
-A strong management team with consistent execution, rising fee income, good asset quality, and a strong capital base make this a compelling and high-quality investment in the emerging markets financial sector.
+A strong management team with consistent execution, rising fee income, good asset quality and a strong capital base make this a compelling and high-quality investment in the emerging markets financials sector.

 Cadence Design Systems

-Cadence is the leading provider of electronic design automation (EDA) tools that are used to design semiconductor chips and electronic systems.
+Cadence is the leading provider of Electronic Design Automation (EDA) tools that are used for designing semiconductor chips and electronic systems.
 In the age of “connected everything,” this company provides some of the key architectural building blocks for the era of the Internet of Things.
 Cadence’s semiconductor design tools let enterprises introduce connected systems and machinery, which contribute to improved energy efficiency through reducing required inputs and increased productivity.
-Autonomous vehicles, home automation, 5G connectivity, factory and building energy management, data security, logistics and navigation, and smart cities all rely on increasingly complex systems, at the heart of which lie integrated circuits on semiconductor chips.
-Chip design tool companies operate stable business models with high barriers to entry due to high research and development costs, which are enabled by substantial free cash flow.
+Autonomous vehicles, home automation, 5G connectivity, factory and buildings energy management, data security, logistics and navigation, and smart cities all rely on increasingly complex systems, at the heart of which lie integrated circuits on semiconductor chips.
+Chip design tool companies operate stable business models with high barriers to entry due to the necessary high research and development (R&D) costs, which are enabled by substantial free cash flow.
 Synopsys and Mentor Graphics are the other two large players in chip design.
 With a unique business model that is agnostic in terms of individual software or hardware, Cadence designs whole electronics systems or individual chips, as well as increasingly small and complex integrated circuits, including those interacting with sensors.
 Mission critical technology for electronic systems across the entire electronics design chain with a loyal global customer base make Cadence an attractive U.S. information technology company.

 Holdings are subject to change.